atm8136/atm8136.github.io/_posts/2017-01-19--revit-2017-calculated-tags-rock.md

 published: true
 title: '#Revit 2017 Calculated Tags Rock'
 ---
 So I was messing with some model components today and needed a display of dimensions within the component.
-If you have every tried to tie a parameter to a dimension before, you'd realize tihs doesn't work so great.
+If you have ever tried to tie a parameter to a dimension before, you'd realize this doesn't work so great.

-This is what you normaly see.
+This is what you normally see.
 ![wrong](/img/20170119-displayWrong.png "Wrong")